Mike Zunino Player Props: Guardians vs. White Sox

-Mike Zunino -- with an on-base percentage of .069 in his past 10 games, 213 points lower than his season-long percentage -- will be in action for the Cleveland Guardians versus the Chicago White Sox, with Dylan Cease on the mound, on May 23 at 6:10 PM ET.
+On Wednesday, Mike Zunino (.069 on-base percentage in past 10 games, 202 points below season-long percentage) and the Cleveland Guardians face the Chicago White Sox, whose starting pitcher will be Michael Kopech.
+First pitch is at 1:10 PM ET.

-In his last game, he notched a home run while going 1-for-3 against the White Sox.
+In his last game he had a hitless showing (0-for-4) against the White Sox.

 Mike Zunino Game Info & Props vs. the White Sox